FTZ Subzones Offer All the Benefits,

 Put Tri-Link’s 30 years of successful FTZ operations on your side

-Tri-Link is a Foreign Trade Zone General Purpose Operator (GPO) who is authorized to accommodate all manner of goods moving in and out of the United States, enjoys a long-standing relationship with the Port of Long Beach and operates warehouses in Los Angeles, Las Vegas, Miami and New York.
+Tri-Link is a Foreign Trade Zone General Purpose Operator (GPO) who is authorized to accommodate all manner of goods moving in and out of the United States, enjoys a long-standing relationship with the Port of Long Beach and operates warehouses in Los Angeles, Miami and New York.

 What is required to have your Subzone status accepted?